quantrocket/networking/README.md

 # Building
 ===

+Note: This Framework is a header-only framework.
+Just include the header-files and get ready!

 Build with Code::Blocks ist most simple.
 Just use `networking.cbp` and build as you always do.
 If you are using GCC without building can be done by the following line.

-    g++ -o chatroom src/json/*.cpp example/*.cpp -lSDL_net --std=c++0x -pthread -I./include/
+    g++ -o chatroom example/*.cpp -lSDL_net --std=c++0x -pthread -I./include/

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.
 But it should work with MinGW as-well.
 Just remember too add e.g. `-lmingw32` (I had to add when compiling using Wine on my 32-bit machine.)